risingwavelabs/risingwave/docs/developer-guide.md

 ### Tracing

 Compute nodes support streaming tracing.
 Tracing is not enabled by default.
-You will need to use `./risedev configure` to enable tracing components.
-After that, simply uncomment `jaeger` service in `risedev.yml`.
+You need to use `./risedev configure` to download the tracing components first.
+After that, you will need to uncomment `jaeger` service in `risedev.yml` and start a new dev cluster to allow the components to work.

 ### Dashboard